Homemade Catalina Dressing

 Making a homemade salad dressing is no big deal, however, remember that the key to a great one is BALANCE and quality ingredients!

 Thats why make sure you measure the ingredients, don’t just eyeball it, especially when the recipe contains more ingredients.
 Another secret is to choose a GOOD OIL.
-While you may love your robust and flavorful olive oil, it can be over powering in this salad and compete with other ingredients.
-Use a milder or, or opt for an oil that is more neutral in terms of flavor.
+For example, a robust and flavorful olive oil, can be over powering in this salad and compete with other ingredients.
+Use a milder oil, or opt for an oil that is more neutral in terms of flavor.

 Another important moment is when adding the oil, this step should NOT be rushed, but take your time and pour it little by little with the blender running on low, or whisking it by hand.
 This will allow it to emulsify.